-Every day at Zenyo Jiu Jitsu Baltimore, small miracles happen on the mats.
+Small miracles happen on the mats every day at Zenyo Jiu Jitsu Baltimore.
 Students learn a new skill, overcome a challenge or do something they have never done before.
 Through practice, they start to transform, inside and outside.
-They build strength; they develop power; they gain confidence.
+They build strength; they gain confidence; they push past limits.
 These are the miracles that happen every day at Zenyo.

 “Despite my limitation I kept coming to class.
 Then, I noticed my knees didn’t hurt as much and I could kneel on them for longer.
 As I reflected on how much I was improving, my limitations were slowly disappearing.”